 Transit improvements in Scenarios C, D, and E went beyond the significant increase to existing bus services under Scenario B. Scenario C included a system of rapid transit lines-light rail or bus rapid transit (BRT)-developed in the Milwaukee area, Scenario D included a system of commuter rail lines between the Region's urban centers, and Scenario E included both a rapid transit system and a commuter rail system.
 The location of each rapid transit and commuter rail line was initially identified by reviewing the potential lines identified in the year 2035 regional transportation system plan.
 Staff then slightly modified the lines based on considerations such as existing and expected development patterns, socioeconomic characteristics, and the presence of activity centers.
 For the rapid transit lines, the technology-light rail or BRT-was not specified, with the understanding that the specific technology would be determined during a more detailed corridor study.
 The commuter rail lines generally followed existing or former freight railroad lines.
-Tables II-4 and II-5 present the service headways and hours of service, respectively, for the transit services included in each scenario.
+Table 2.4 presents the service headways and hours of service for the transit services included in each scenario.

 For bicycle and pedestrian facilities, the trend in providing facilities has been greatly affected by Federal and State requirements that bicycle and pedestrian accommodations be provided in all new highway construction and reconstruction projects funded with State or Federal funds, unless demonstrated to be prohibitive.
 The off-street network has also been expanding.
 To explore different levels of bicycle investment, staff proposed under Scenarios A and B, the continuation of the trend of an expanding off-street network, and implementation of basic bicycle facilities as the arterial street and highway system is reconstructed.
 Scenarios C, D, and E also included the off-street bicycle path network, but went beyond the basic required on-street bicycle facilities to include higher levels of bicycle accommodation, such as protected bicycle lanes in key bicycle corridors.
-For pedestrian accommodations, all five scenarios assumed pedestrian facilities designed and constructed consistent with Americans with Disabilities Act (ADA) requirements, thus accommodating people with disabilities.
-Where they varied was in the connectivity of sidewalks based on each scenario's general development pattern.
+For pedestrian accommodations, all five scenarios assumed pedestrian facilities designed and constructed consistent with Americans with Disabilities.
+Where Each scenario's transportation system represented a different way of investing in arterial streets and highways, public transit, and bicycle and pedestrian facilities.